 Play in groups of 3 to 6 aged 9 up with adult supervision or 15 up without adults (recommended ages are due to the level of complexity and not safety issues).
 This indoor adventure activity is ideal for corporate team building outings and for groups of friends wanting to do something playful and different.

 You can book both rooms for an inter-room competitive challenge, or 'double John Monroe'.
-The game takes an hour, but arrive about 15 minutes beforehand for an introduction to HintHunt and the game plan.
+The game takes an hour, but you need to arrive about 15 minutes beforehand for an introduction to HintHunt and the game plan.
 Rates differ, but there are also promotions that give you discounts on your bookings - they have a detailed booking form on their website.

 Bundle the whole family into the car and head to Cool Runnings Theme Park to whizz down the 1.2km Toboggan track!
 This is one of some 300 toboggan tracks worldwide, and the only one in Africa.

 The outdoor toboggan track (read: summer) is designed for all ages and budgets.
 What the beep is tobogganing anyway?
-This get-you-hollering activity entails sitting tight in your own bob-sled (or with an adult if you're under 8) and speeding downhill on a winding track of steel half-pipe set on the ground.
+This get-you-hollering activity entails sitting tight in your own bob-sledge (or with an adult if you're under 8) and speeding downhill on a winding track of steel half-pipe set on the ground.
 It's kind of like a land version of the supertube ride... in a sled, so the kids love it.

 A day pass gives you as many rides as you can stomach in a day.
 They have special rates for during working hours and for families, with the cheapest option being one ride, but who only takes one ride?

 The Cool Runnings Toboggan Track opens its gates Tuesday to Sunday until 18:00 and on Mondays that are public/school holidays.